MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/unified-interface/add-multilanguage-support-agent-applications.md

 2. Save the file with the language identifier in the file name.
 For example, if you have Spanish resources, you can save the file with the name “TranslationResource.es.xml.”

-3. Upload the file as a web resource to [!INCLUDE[pn_microsoftcrm](../../includes/pn-microsoftcrm.md)] apps.
+3. Upload the file as a web resource to the Common Data Service platform.
 Name the web resource so that you can identify the language of the string resources in it.

-   1. Sign in to [!INCLUDE[pn_microsoftcrm](../../includes/pn-microsoftcrm.md)] apps.
+   1. Sign in to the Common Data Service platform.

    2. Go to **Settings** > **Customizations** ([How do I get there?](http://go.microsoft.com/fwlink/p/?LinkId=525636))